AninditaBasu/indica/topics/api_mb.md

 ## Context

-An explanation of the various endpoints in this API is contained in [About the Mahabharat API](about_mb.md).
+An explanation of the connection between the fields of the several endpoints in this API is contained in [About the Mahabharat API](about_mb.md).

 ## Base URL